MusiJVR/SimpleMsgPlugin/README.md

 # SimpleMsgPlugin
 **SimpleMsgPlugin** adds the ability to send private messages to other players.
-When receiving a message, the player plays the sound of gaining experience `minecraft:entity.player.levelup` (default sound).
+The default sound value is `false`, but it can be changed to another existing sound, such as `ENTITY_PLAYER_LEVELUP`

 All technical settings and features presented here are for the latest version of the plugin and will not always work on older versions.